 A Great Way to Grow and Develop

 While our commitment to pro bono is primarily about our belief in the importance of helping those who otherwise might not be able to access legal support, it also provides important professional development opportunities to our attorneys and business professionals.
-You can hear more in this video about how providing pro bono service helps our people learn and grow professionally.
+You can hear more in these videos about how providing pro bono service helps our people learn and grow professionally.

 For More Information

 For further detail regarding our pro bono work, please contact Dawn Caldart, our pro bono director, at (414) 277-5553 / firstname.lastname@example.org.

 Afghan Refugee Project